Eyadelshimy/Encryption/README.md

 - Supports scaling for **larger messages** by chaining encrypted blocks in CBC mode.

 This implementation will provide a fundamental understanding of **block cipher encryption** and how CBC mode enhances security by incorporating **chaining dependencies** between blocks.

+you can edit manually the iv and the key for any custome encryption